Universidad Argentina John F. Kennedy

-The Universidad Argentina John F. Kennedy (John F. Kennedy Argentine University) was founded by Miguel Herrera Figueroa, JD, on April 4, 1964, in Buenos Aires, Argentina.
-The university has 18 units in the City of Buenos Aires and two in Buenos Aires Province.
+The John F. Kennedy Argentine University (Universidad Argentina John F. Kennedy, often shortened as "Universidad Kennedy") is an Argentine private university.
+It was founded by Miguel Herrera Figueroa on April 4, 1964, in the city of Buenos Aires.
+The university has 18 units in the Buenos Aires and two in Buenos Aires Province.

 In 2008, it had 39 academic departments and a students department, where activities related to sports are developed with the Kennedy Choir and the Theater Workshop.